expload/pravda/doc/ref/vm/data.md

 ### Primitives

 All primitives encodes as JSON strings with prefix.
 It's easy to parse.
 Most of popular languages have `indexOf` and `substring` functions.
-Type always before first dot, value after.
+Type always situated before first dot, value after.

 ```json
 "int8.-100"